-“Just another day in paradise,” are the words of my youngest son when I asked how his school day went.
+“Just another day in Paradise,” are the words of my youngest son when I asked how his school day went.
 The honest words of a boy and his sarcastic view on an activity he did not like to do.
 Today, that was how I felt as I laid my head down on my pillow at bed time.
 Instead of paradise, I replaced it with misery.
 Today was another endless day of struggles with chronic illness.
 One or two days in a row I can handle and keep my head above water.
 Things don’t look too bad and hope is in the air.
 When I get to day 5 and 6 of endless pain and fatigue, my mind takes a turn for the deep end of the pool.
 I can feel myself slowly sinking.
-As I take a step forward, and no answers or relief is in sight, my head starts to go under.
+As I take a step forward, and no answers or relief are insight, my head starts to go under.
 My thinking becomes foggy and unclear.
 My focus is stuck in a whirlpool of emotions and thoughts that become heavy.
 Before I know it, the heaviness is leading me down into a darker place and I am only able to conjure up the energy to do the basic survival skills.
 Treading water in the midst of the fogginess takes up everything I have and it takes all my energy not to sink any deeper.
 Sometimes I look up to see if anyone is coming to rescue me.
 I see the faces of my friends and family standing on the side of the pool.
 Their faces are in anguish as they struggle to come up with any idea that can help pull me back to the shallow end.
 The longer I stay under the more helpless I feel.
 The more helpless they feel.
 We become distant with each other as the pool I am sinking in becomes lonely.
 Sometimes I wonder, “Why don’t they just jump in.”
 If they would just jump in maybe I could grab ahold of their foot and pull myself up.
 The realization comes to me, that if they jump in and I pull on them they will sink too.
-The foggy water can be consuming the longer they stay in it as well.
-The truth is, there is only one that can get in the water with me and not sink.
+The foggy water can be so consuming for anyone that spends time in it too long.
+The truth is, there in only one that can get in the water with me and not sink.
 That person is Jesus.
-That person alone has the power and ability to pull me out, but as I continue to pray, it becomes evident that God the Father wants me to swim to the surface on my own.
+That person alone has the power and abilities to pull me out, but as I continue to pray, it becomes evident that God the Father wants me to swim to the surface on my own.
 Jesus will be with me every step of the way.
 He will never leave me nor forsake me, but sometimes God says, “Today my child, instead of me allowing Jesus to pull you from the depths, today I want you to learn how you can swim to the top.
 My power lies within you, you just got to dig down deep into your thoughts and in your soul and find that one thing that is making you sink.
-Jesus can deliver you instantly and it will be good for a day, but you can dig down deep and learn what it is that is pulling you down and you can be free for much longer.
-Jesus will hold you, give you the air you need, and the strength to tread water for as long as you need.
+Jesus can deliver you instantly and it will be food for a day, but you can dig down deep and learn what it is that is pulling you down and you can be free for much longer.
+Jesus will hold you, give you the air you need and the strength to tread water for as long as you need.
 You have my promise you will not sink too deep because you are mine and I am yours.”
 As I hold onto that promise I start to dig deep and find that one thing that is missing.
 That one thought, that one lifeline of hope.
 Then I realize that hope is what is missing.
-The thoughts of being alone, the thoughts of were my pain and suffering can lead me to, the being stuck without medical answers has left me with no hope.
+The thoughts of being alone, the thoughts of were my pain and suffering can lead me to.
+All of this, plus not having answers to medical issues has left me with no hope.
 So how do I gain my hope back?
 Well, I start in the place that has answers.
 The bible.

 I started reading about David this morning when he was stuck in the cave hiding from Saul, and when the philistines overtook him in Gath.
 The constant theme is trust.
 David is in the midst of his enemies and he is trusting God in all of it.
 Myself, I struggle with the calamity at hand (my anxiety and worries) as it overwhelms my thoughts and emotions to the point that trust is a distant emotion.
 For David trust gives hope.
 Trust is the lifesaving ring floating at the top of the pool.
 When I can grab that trust, then hope is attainable.
 Yet, how do I get trust close to me?
 How can I trust anything, when I am so consumed with the problem at hand?